pascalgn/automerge-action/README.md

   When an empty string (`""`) is given, all pull requests will be merged.

 - `MERGE_REMOVE_LABELS`: The labels to automatically remove from a pull request once it has ben merged by the action.
-The default value is `automerge`.
+The default value is `""`.

-  This option can be a comma-separated list of labels that will be checked.
+  This option can be a comma-separated list of labels that will be removed.

   When an empty string (`""`) is given, no labels will be removed.